1ucasvb/pokey2midi/README.md

 # POKEY2MIDI
-POKEY2MIDI is a tool (using Python 3) to convert POKEY register dumps from Atari SAP files into MIDI music files.
+POKEY2MIDI is a tool (using Python 3) to convert **POKEY register dumps** from Atari SAP files into MIDI music files.
+(It cannot convert SAP files directly into MIDI files.)

-The main motivation for writing this program was for me to transcribe Atari SAP music as MIDI to be later imported in other music composition programs.
+The main motivation for writing this program was for me to transcribe Atari SAP music as MIDI, to be later imported in other music composition programs.
 I wanted this to try my hand at orchestrating some Atari music.
 [You can hear some examples here](https://www.youtube.com/playlist?list=PLhN15Dz2BRan93isRGIoDycl-d8ux81Rq).

 As such, I needed a tool that was accurate, and which also separated potential instruments/voices and aligned MIDI notes to the musical bars.
+This makes POKEY2MIDI's approach to transcribing MIDI files different than other "video game music" MIDI converters: slides are not translated to pitch bends, but as note retriggers.

 ---
 # Features

 POKEY2MIDI has many options you can toggle on or off to customize the output.
 These include:

 * Can merge decaying notes as a single MIDI note.
+Volume information may also be ignored completely to extract only the note transitions.
 * Maps POKEY channel volume either to note velocity (loudness of each note) or MIDI channel volume.
 * Splits notes per channel of each POKEY, or even per poly per channel per POKEY.
+This allows you to easily pick apart the different "voices" and instrumentation used in the music.
 * Trims initial silence so notes are aligned to MIDI bars.
-* Map MIDI instruments to each poly setting, or just leave it unmapped.
+* Maps MIDI instruments to each poly setting, or just leave it unmapped.
 * No pitch bend, because pitch bends suck!
+It only makes it more difficult for transcribing.
-* Boost loudness of notes.
+* Boosts loudness of notes.
 * Save MIDIs with a specific max duration.
 * Use a known song tempo to precisely align MIDI events to the bars, making the transcription more useful to use elsewhere.
-Doesn't affect playback/perceptual speed.
+Doesn't affect playback/perceptual speed, but it won't work for tracks that change tempo or use some irregular timing structure.
 * Also includes a simple (but usually effective) algorithm to detect the precise tempo of songs.
 Many possibilities are suggested, and one of them is usually right.
 It's often easy to tell which one, especially if used in conjunction with a [tap-based bpm detector](https://www.google.com/search?hl=en&q=bpm+tap+online).

 Noise and special effects (highpass filters) are not yet handled, but will be included at some point.
-The idea is to map noises into percussions.
+The idea is to map noises into percussions eventually.

 ---
 # Instructions